PedroPertusi/nlp-final-project/README.md

 - **IMDb shows thematic signal value:**
   - IMDb accuracy grows from **78.37 %** (error 21.63 %) at 20 % to **80.32 %** (error 19.68 %) at 80 %.
   - Relative error reduction of **9.02 %** on IMDb at 80 % indicates topics align better with movie-review classification than with short texts.
-- **Comparison to ULMFiT:**
-  - ULMFiT’s reported error reduction on AG News and IMDb is **18–24 %** .
-  - LDA achieves only **13.79 %** on AG and **9.02 %** on IMDb—consistent with topic models’ limitations for classification compared to deep LMs.
 - **Interpretation:**
-  - LDA excels on datasets with coherent latent topics (IMDb), but fails to capture discriminative word-level features needed for short-text or multi-class tasks (AG, Amazon).
+  - LDA excels on datasets with coherent latent topics (IMDb), but fails to capture word-level features needed for short-text or multi-class tasks (AG, Amazon).
+Taking into account data scalling, we can see an improvement in accuracy and relative error reduction, even if so in the slightest, especially in the IMDB dataset, which aligns better with topic modeling.

 ---